Advanced Vocab Words - Set 8 Flashcards

 102

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ claims were quickly debunked. ## Footnote *Hint: The word starts with 's'.*
+# Fill in the blank: The \_\_\_\_\_\_ claims were quickly debunked. ## Footnote ***Hint:*** *Starts with "s" and means "false or not genuine".*

 spurious ## Footnote *spurious (**spure**-ee-us)* adj. intending to deceive adj. not valid or genuine